 And why?
 Because that’s what the offline process would take and is documented in the standard operating manual which everyone signed.
 As Bill Gates once said, “The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency.
 The second is that automation applied to an inefficient operation will magnify the inefficiency.”

 To be fair, most businesses and sellers do not have the budgets to leverage fully on technology.
-But as they strive to make their customer’s purchase experience frictionless they can start of with introspection, offline.
+But as they strive to make their customer’s purchase experience frictionless they can start off with introspection, offline.
 Having an MPESA Paybill, in the instance of the petrol station.
-Or, revising the relevance of all the paperwork needed for registration.
-And online, exploiting the tonnes of free apps and platforms that allow them to do so, for instance, WhatsApp, Twitter, Instagram.
+Or, revising the relevance or necessity of all the paperwork needed for registration.
+And online, exploiting the tonnes of free apps and platforms that allow them to do so, for instance, WhatsApp, Twitter and Instagram.